 Your engagement ring should be easier to put on than it is to take off.
 A lot of women think their ring is too tight at first, but they’re just not used to wearing a ring every day.
 Your engagement ring will probably be a tighter fit than off-the-rack fashion jewelry that you’re used to wearing, and this is a good thing.
 You don’t want your engagement ring to accidentally fall off or fly off when exercising, swimming, and other activities where you wave your hands around.

 If you think your ring might be too big or too small, give it at least a month before you resize it.
 Resizing can’t be done for every single engagement ring and even for the ones it can, sizing can put stress on the ring and should be done minimally.
 There are some women who size it down in winter and then want to size it up in summer when it’s hot out and their fingers swell.
 Don’t do this!

-If you’re still not sure, go to a jeweler and get their opinion, or send us a picture or video.
-If you need to resize or augment your ring, or design something new book an appointment.
+If you’re still not sure, go to a jeweler and get their opinion.
+If you need to design something new book an appointment.